 Theoretically, if your 1L cylinder weighs 1kg when empty, then when it is full, it should weigh 1.66kg.

-However, in Singapore, gas suppliers will only fill 0.6kg of CO2 per litre of capacity.
-This is an industry-wide safety practice; they are not attempting to cheat you.
+However, in Singapore and many other parts of the world, gas suppliers will only fill 0.6kg of CO2 per litre of capacity.
+This is an industry-wide safety buffer; they are not attempting to cheat you.
 So if your cylinder capacity is 1L and weighs 1kg when empty, they will fill your cylinder until it weighs 1.6kg.
-That is, they will only fill 0.6kg of CO2 .
+That is, they will only fill 0.6kg of CO2.

 Basically, take the capacity of your cylinder in litres and multiply it by 0.6kg.